ajgon/knowledge/_articles/emulation/how-to-install-windows-98se-on-virtualbox.md

 * When Windows asks to install new drivers from Windows CD-ROM, make sure the search directory contains proper drive letter (for example it may show `E:\WIN98` while your system CD-ROM is in `D:\WIN98`)
 * Switch to Windows Logon (Network Neighbourhood >> Properties >> Configuration) - _save point 1_
 * Set Virtual Memory to 1GB (My Computer >> Properties >> Performance)
+* **Skip the following steps if you install different language version than English:**
     * Auto-Patcher December 2007 Full (install only)
     * Auto-Patcher December 2008 Upgrade (install and run)
         * Enter the following key sequence - `M N U 5 1 3 7 B P S I I` - 35 minutes
 * _You might have to do the odd restart but if the VM continually aborts then it's time to refer to the troubleshooting section_
 * sdd-win-7.0.0.340-beta.exe (SciTech Display Doctor)
     * Install and reboot - _save point 2_